artomich/icq-bot-node/README.md

 (ICQLife).waitings   //bound waitings (you'll know about <b>ICQWaiting</b> in the appropriate section) <b>(only for reading, is empty default; array)</b>
 </p>
 <p>
 (ICQLife).listen()    //run event-listening of bot.
-It's asynchronously function and it is special ICQLife event <b>onlisten</b> existed.
+It's asynchronously function.
+Special ICQLife event <b>onlisten</b> exists for beginning of listening detecting
 </p>
 <p>
 (ICQLife).stopListen()    //pause event-listening of bot.
-It's asynchronously function and it is special ICQLife event <b>onStopListen</b> existed
+It's asynchronously function.
+Special ICQLife event <b>onStopListen</b> exist for stopping of listening detecting
 </p>
 <p>
 (ICQLife).bindWaitings(<i>/waitings array/</i>)   //bind one or more ICQWaiting classes to the bot (you'll know about <b>ICQWaiting</b> in the appropriate section).
 It's synchronously function, returned object with property <b>waitingsLength</b>, contained a number of bound waitings